amari97/reddit_network/index.markdown

 </div>
 **So, what's next?**

-The previous theory might oversimplify the situation, as other mechanisms might at stake.
+The previous theory might oversimplify the situation, as other crucial mechanisms might have been ignored.
 Here, we apply the theory of status as described in Signed Network in Social Media paper[^4].
 This theory introduces a new perspective to the creation of a relation between two subreddits: positive relationships are created from a subreddit with a lower status in the graph to a subreddit with higher status.
 The status can be interpreted in this situation as respect.

 However this model performs worse than the balance theory when trained on a linear classifier.

 ## At a local scale...

 We have seen that for the reddit network the weak balance theory seems to hold.
 But

 <div style="text-align:center"><h3>Is it still the case at a local scale?</h3></div>